-The Court should further declare the vote unlawfully taken in closed session null and void, and should order payment of a fine and attorneys' fees pursuant to G.L.
+The Court should also order payment of a fine and attorneys' fees pursuant to G.L.
 42-46-8(d), which provides:

 The court shall award reasonable attorney fees and costs to a prevailing plaintiff, other than the attorney general, except where special circumstances would render such an award unjust.